stefanjarina/sda/README.md

 This tool is not really meant to be robust, but rather a quick way to get a server up and running in a docker with already set up volumes and ports as well as sitting in the same network as other services.

+It is meant only for development purposes as it does not provide any security or performance optimizations needed for use in production.

-It replaces for me a workflow of going to docker hub, finding an image, reading the docs, and running it via `docker run`.
+It replaces for me a workflow of going to docker hub, finding an image, reading the docs, and running it via `docker run` every time I need it.
+Instead I add it to config file and it is ready to go wherever I need it.

 I provide a hefty list of already supported servers, but you can easily add your own by editing the `sda.yaml` file in `$HOME/.config/sda` directory.